This page describes some of the features of the Cloud Monitoring API v3.

-Some methods in the Monitoring API require the project to be a scoping project of a metrics scope (or the Workspace's host project); others methods do not.
+Some methods in the Monitoring API require the project to be a scoping project of a metrics scope; others methods do not.
 A small number of methods can return different results, depending on the type of project.

 To describe these classes of methods, this discussion uses the term metrics API to refer to the following resources in the Monitoring API:

 scoping project of a metrics scope required

 All Monitoring API methods that are not part of the metrics API